ayhamalharbat/starter-hugo-academic/content/publication/2025-3-icuas/index.md

 ---
-title: 'RL-based Control of UAS Subject to Significant Disturbance'
+title: 'ICUAS 2025 - External-Wrench Estimation for Aerial Robots Exploiting a Learned Model'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - K. Chakraborty
-  - T. Hof
   - A. Alharbat
+  - G. Ruscelli
+  - R. Diversi
   - A. Mersha

 # Author notes (optional)